-To help you market to your contacts based on where they are in their customer journey, we offer a segmentation criteria called customer lifecycle stage.
+To help you market to your contacts based on where they are in their customer journey, we created customer lifecycle stages.
 We look at each individual customer’s purchase history and patterns and compare that to what’s normal for your store.
 Then, we use artificial intelligence to place customers into 1 of 4 lifecycle stages.

 In this article, you’ll learn about the customer lifecycle stages, what our model looks at to determine which stage a customer falls in, and how to use that information to create targeted campaigns.